felipecosta09/aws-modernization-with-cloud-one-network-security/content/00_Introduction/_index.md

 slow down network traffic, affecting core business operations and processes.

 There are cloud-native security solutions, of course, but these are often tied to specific platforms, such as Amazon Web Services (AWS).
 Having a different security solution for every cloud provider prevents enterprises from getting a centralized view of the threats they face.
 It also increases the risks of management dashboard/console overload, increasing the odds that important security alerts will be missed.
-These platform-specific cloud solutions also tend to lack key security features, such as virtual patching at the network layer, egress filtering, and deep packet inspection.
+These platform-specific cloud solutions may not address all security use cases, such as virtual patching at the network layer, egress filtering, and deep packet inspection.

 ![Introduction](/images/intro.png)